minprog/webapps/info/10 Syllabus.md

-You may turn to the web for instruction beyond the course's lectures and sections, for references, and for solutions to technical difficulties, but not for outright solutions to problems on homework or your project.
+You may turn to the web for instruction beyond the course's lectures and sections, for references, and for solutions to technical difficulties, but not for outright solutions to project assignments.
 However, failure to cite (as with comments) the origin of any code or technique that you do discover outside of the course's lectures and sections (even while respecting these constraints) and then integrate into your own work may be